triggermesh/docs/docs/sources/httppoller.md

 - **Basic Auth Password** (optional) points to a secret that contains the HTTP basic authentication password.
 - **Headers** (optional) is a set of key/value pairs that will be set within the HTTP request.

-`Frequency` is formated after [Go's duration parsing][go-duration].
-Most tipically this value will contain a number followed by one of "ns", "us" or "µs", "ms", "s", "m", "h".
+`Frequency` is formatted after [Go's duration parsing][go-duration].
+Most typically this value will contain a number followed by one of "ns", "us" or "µs", "ms", "s", "m", "h".
 Valid examples are `15000ms` or `15s` for 15 seconds, `60m` or `1h` for one hour.

 When using `CA Certificate` it should be copied into the text area in plain text.